josef-jelinek/aoc2023/README.md

 Solution notes for each day:

 ### Day 1
 Part 1 is straightforward when keeping first digit when found and overriding last digit every time a digit is found.
-This handles a situation when only one digit is present as the first and last will be set at the same time.
+This handles a situation when only one digit is present, as the first and last ones will be set at the same time.

 Part 2 adds a need to map words to digits.
 Instead of matching agains some map keys (and traversing the map each time), a simple switch with checking for a prefix can do.

 ### Day 2
 Part 1 is quite straightforward with multiple nested loops corresponding to the nested problem notation.
-When a configuration inconsistent with input constrains is found "labeled" continue is used to terminate several loop levels.
+When a configuration inconsistent with input constrains is found, "labeled" continue is used to terminate several loop levels.

 Part 2 is even more straigtforward as it processes all the input data and does not have additional hardcoded constraints given.
 It just keeps maximums for colors per line (even though they are called minimum as they are the minimum needed).